unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Emission.md

 ### Color Shifting with View Angle
 Emissive color shifts in accordance with view angle.
+The further out from the front of the camera, the more it changes to [Shifting Target Color](#shifting-target-color).

 #### Shifting Target Color
-Target color for Color Shifting with View Angle which must be specified in HDR.
+Target color for [Color Shifting with View Angle](#color-shifting-with-view-angle) which must be specified in HDR.

 <img src="images/ColorShiftingWithView.gif" height="256">